publiccodenet/about/activities/communication/managing-voip-phone-numbers.md

 # Using and managing VOIP phone numbers

-We use voice over IP (VOIP) technology for all Foundation telephone numbers.
+We use voice over IP (VOIP) technology for all Foundation for Public Code telephone numbers.
 Read how to:

 * [use the phone number with the app on your mobile phone](using-phone-app.md)
 * [add a user and phone number](adding-a-phone-user.md)